tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Default key: Ctrl+T. This is changeable in the settings.

-This just adds a # character.
-This is just a help for those that are still unfamiliar with markdown to produce the correct heading character.
+This just adds a # character which is the markdown heading character.
+Insert as many as the heading level you want, max 6.

 ### Insert bold